 All planned admissions require prior authorization.

-Although CHPW does not require prior authorization for dialysis-related services, notification of dialysis is required.
-Please complete and submit a Dialysis Notification form or contact our Case Management team # needed.
+Although CHPW does not require prior authorization for dialysis-related services, we require notification of dialysis.
+Please complete and submit a Dialysis Notification form or contact our Case Management team.

 How CHPW Determines Prior Authorization

-Community Health Plan of Washington and its providers use guidelines for care written by experts in the field of medicine and behavioral health.
+Community Health Plan of Washington and its providers use care guidelines written by experts in the field of medicine and behavioral health.
 These guidelines help providers know when to use certain treatments and what problems to look out for.
-To request a copy of criteria used in making a decision, please contact customer service at 1-800-440-1561 from 8 am to 5 pm, Monday through Friday.
+To request a copy of the criteria used in making a decision, please contact customer service at 1-800-440-1561 from 8 am to 5 pm, Monday through Friday.